Hartman vREIT XXI, Inc. Suspends Distributions

 The White Law Group continues to investigate potential securities claims involving broker dealers who may have unsuitably recommended Hartman vREIT XXI Inc. to its clients.
+Many non-traded REITs may be struggling due to rising interest rates.
+See Non-traded REITs “Liquidity Issue”.

 These mergers may cause much confusion for investors, who are left wondering what their investment is really worth.